Master in Conflict and International Humanitarian Law: Career Path

 Q: What are the challenges of pursuing a Master's degree in Conflict and International Humanitarian Law?

-A: Some of the challenges of pursuing a Master's degree in Conflict and International Humanitarian Law include a complex and evolving legal framework, limited job opportunities, emotional toll, cultural sensitivity, political climate, time-consuming, and language barriers.
+A: Some challenges of pursuing a Master's degree in Conflict and International Humanitarian Law include a complex and evolving legal framework, limited job opportunities, emotional toll, cultural sensitivity, political climate, time-consuming, and language barriers.

 Q: Why choose a Master's degree in Conflict and International Humanitarian Law?